 1 - 580 is very high risk

-From the guideline above, it is clear that for banks and other credit providers to approve your request for credit, your credit score needs to be good – they need to know that you will make regular payments and pay off your debt within the times indicated on your contract.
-Having a good credit score works in your favour because your bank can potentially give you a loan with a lower interest rate.
-Remember, the higher the interest on a loan, credit card, overdraft etc., the more money it costs you to service the debt.
-Keeping your credit score high therefore informs your bank that there is a low chance of you defaulting.
+From the guideline above, it is clear that for banks and other credit providers to approve credit for you, your credit score needs to be good.
+These institutions need to know that you will make regular payments and pay off your debt within the times agreed to on your contract.
+A high credit score implies that the risk of you defaulting on your payments is low.
+Having a good credit score also works in your favour because your bank could give you your loan with a lower interest rate.
+Remember, the higher the interest on a loan, credit card, overdraft etc., the more it will cost to pay off the debt.

 If, however, you do not have a long history as an active credit user — for example, you have just finished university and you are starting your first job, or you have just never had the need to access credit — this can be a disadvantage.
-The reason is that before your bank gives you a credit line, they need some way to measure or predict that you will be able to pay your obligations on time.
-Perhaps then, the best way to build your credit score is to take out a cellphone contract or open up a credit card with a minimum balance that you can pay without putting yourself under financial strain.
+The reason is that before your bank gives you credit, they need some way to measure or predict that you will be able to pay your obligations on time.
+One of the best ways to build up your credit score is to take out a cellphone contract, or apply for credit card with a minimum balance that you can pay without putting yourself under financial strain.

 The benefits of knowing your credit score go beyond just being able to borrow money from the bank.
-Going through your credit report can also inform you if you are a victim of financial identity theft.
-Your credit report will allow you to spot, for example, a judgment against you for an account you know very well you never opened or a line of credit you have never applied for.
+Going through your credit report can also reveal if you have been a victim of financial identity theft.
+Your credit report will allow you to spot, for example, a judgment against you for an account that you know very well you never opened or a line of credit you have never applied for.

 Having your identity stolen can ruin your credit score and cause havoc in your financial life.
-Request your credit report once a month to ensure your credit profile remains accurate — it is free with African Bank and is a powerful tool.
+Request your free credit report at African Bank to ensure that your credit profile remains accurate.